tangentsoft/mysqlpp/HACKERS.md

 *   `bat`

-    Asks `cmd.exe` to run `bootstrap.bat` for you.
-This is useful when using Cygwin just as a command shell in preference to `cmd.exe`, as opposed to using Cygwin to build MySQL++ using its native tools.
+    Runs `bootstrap.bat` via `cmd.exe` for you, passing along equivalent options to any of the "*no*" options you give before it.

+    None of the other options above have any effect on the generated build system files when you give "`bat`".
+If you need those features, leave this option off.

-    Passing 'bat' stops all command line processing in the bootstrap script, so if you also pass some of the other options, make "`bat`" last.
-The only options that affect the built project files and `Makefiles` work are the no* ones.
+    Passing `bat` stops all command line processing in the `bootstrap` script, so if you also pass some of the other options, "`bat`" must be last.

+    The `bootstrap.bat` script is useful only when you intend to build MySQL++ with MinGW or Visual C++, and you are using Cygwin only as a command line environment.
+If you intend to build MySQL++ with Cygwin's GCC toolchain, you must not give this option, else you will not end up with the necessary build system files.

+    One advantage of this feature is that the commands necessary to achieve a given effect with `bootstrap.bat` when run via `bootstrap` are shorter than when you run the batch file directly.

+    Another advantage is that this low-strength version of the bootstrap script runs faster than the full-strength form, because it produces fewer files.

+    Finally, running `bootstrap.bat` indirectly like this lets you avoid using `cmd.exe`, a command shell greatly inferior to any of those available for Cygwin.

 *   `configure` script options